 The Group has been highly concerned about the health and safety of its employees since the outbreak of the COVID-19 pandemic.
-In order to protect the employees from a possible virus infection in the workplaces, the employees are encouraged to pay attention to their personal hygiene and follow the guidelines issued by the local governments.
+In order to protect the employees from a possible virus infection in the workplaces, the employees are encouraged to pay attention to their personal hygiene.
+Following the guidelines issued by the local governments, the COVID-19 pandemic Emergency Response Plan has been formulated specifying the responsibilities of the emergency team, precautions, materials and workflow in response to the pandemic.
 Special arrangements are offered to the employees who worked in different overseas offices based on the COVID-19 pandemic infection rates in different countries.
 The Group has cancelled most of the overseas business trips, trade shows and exhibitions, and encouraged employees to carry their business activities through phone calls or video conferences instead of physical meetings.
-The Group has actively sourced surgical masks for employees and provided alcohol-based hand sanitizers in working areas.
+The Group has actively sourced surgical masks for employees and provided alcohol-based hand sanitisers in working areas.
 Employees and visitors are required to check their body temperatures when they arrive at the offices or working areas.
 Any of the employees who has fever or other respiratory symptoms are required to seek for medical advice and be refrained from entering the workplaces.
 The Group also arranges flexible working hours and implements work from home measures to avoid travelling during peak hours.
 Separate meals with seats and tables maintaining social distance are also arranged in the factory canteen.
 The Group strives to take good care of the employees while maintaining business operations to the largest extent to uphold professional service.

-During the reporting period, the Group achieved zero work-related fatalities.
-However, 2 work-related injuries with 79 lost days due to work-related injuries were recorded.
+In the past three years including the Reporting Period, the Group achieved zero work-related fatalities.
+No lost days due to work-related injuries were recorded during the Reporting Period (2021: 2 work-related injuries with 79 lost days).

 B3.
-Development and Training GRI 103, 404
+Development and Training GRI 3, 404

-To cope with the Group's pace of growth, the Group has formulated training policies and continued to conduct various internal trainings for its employees which enables the employees to attain the necessary skills and knowledge, flexibly and quickly adapt to the ever-changing environment and achieve career development.
+To cope with the Group's pace of growth, the Group has formulated Training Policy and continued to conduct various internal trainings for its employees which enables the employees to attain the necessary skills and knowledge, flexibly and quickly adapt to the ever-changing environment and achieve career development.
+A decentralised approach is adopted in managing the training and development programs to meet the needs of employees in different companies of the Group.
 For example, trainings on quality and occupational safety and health are provided to quality management officers and technicians.
-The Group also continued to roll out an internal education certification project targeting at frontline staff in 2021 to increase their comprehensive knowledge in factory management and expertise, thereby facilitating their career development.
+The Group also continued to roll out an internal education certification project targeting at frontline staff in 2022 to increase their comprehensive knowledge in factory management and expertise, thereby facilitating their career development.
 After years of efforts, an effective staff development and training programme has been established and is well-received by staff.
 Besides, new employees are also required to attend an introduction training session in order to gain a certain understanding of the company policies, procedures and operating systems.

 The Group also offers financial support to employees to encourage the staff to participate external training programme, such as cultural and technical certification programmes that will support their career aspirations in their leisure time.
+The conditions are specified under the Policy on External Training and Subsidy (《培訓及進修資助政策(外)》).
 All these years, many employees have obtained their certifications through such support.